Facts about Donald Trump

 Donald Trump Biography

 Donald Trump’s nickname is “The Donald”… Donald Trump has three children with his wife Ivana: Donald Jr. (b.
 1977), Ivanka (b.
 1981) and Eric (b.
-1984); he has one daughter with Maples, Tiffany (b.
-1993); and he has a son with Knauss, Barron, born in March of 2006… Trump is famous for his objection to handshakes; a 1999 Time magazine article quoted him as saying “I think the handshake is barbaric… Shaking hands, you catch the flu, you catch this, you catch all sorts of things"...
-Another germophobic casino-owning billionaire was Howard Hughes.
+1984); he has one daughter with Maples, Tiffany Trump (b.
+1993); and he has a son with Knauss, Barron Trump, born in March of 2006… Trump is known for his objection to handshakes; a 1999 Time magazine article quoted him as saying “I think the handshake is barbaric… Shaking hands, you catch the flu, you catch this, you catch all sorts of things.”